luxonis/depthai-hardware/docs/source/pages/powering_poe_devices.rst

 *********************

 It is recommended to use PoE injectors that meets at least the 802.3af standard.
 If you are powering your PoE device from a car or solar battery, you are limited by its output voltage, which is 12V for standard automotive batteries.
-In that case you need to find a PoE injector which will input 12V and output at least 48V.
+In that case you need to find a PoE injector which will input 12V and output the voltage specified by the `802.3af standard <https://en.wikipedia.org/wiki/Power_over_Ethernet>`__.

 The following PoE injectors were tested on a 12V input: